Pithikos/rest-framework-roles/README.md

         self.kwargs['pk'] = request.user.pk
         return self.retrieve(request)
 ```

-In this scenario we have a mix of public (create) and private (list, retrieve, update) actions for a specific resource.

-What these permissions mean:

-  - Anonymous users can create a user (e.g. signup).
-  - A logged-in user will directly get 403 Forbidden if they try to create a user.
-  - Only admins can list users.
-  - A logged-in user can retrieve their own information by `/users/<user_id>/` or `/users/me/`.
-  - Similarly a logged-in user can update their own information.
-  - An admin can update any user.

 > Redirections (e.g. `me`) are supported by the framework but you still need to explicitly state the views involved.
 Redirections have minimal performance impact.